 If you want to fly cheaply in Southeast Asia, it is quite difficult to avoid AirAsia.
 I wanted to sample a variety of airlines but found myself constantly drawn back to the region’s rising giant again and again, due to its sheer ubiquity in the region.

 AirAsia has more than 300 routes to 127 destinations.
-Much of that revolve around their Kuala Lumpur home base, KLIA2, my next stop.
+Much of that revolves around their Kuala Lumpur home base, KLIA2, my next stop.
 From here, 220 flights take off daily.

 This sprawling network is the aggressive business model of group CEO Tony Fernandes.
 The company’s slogan is “Now everyone can fly”, and Fernandes seems intent on being the one to enable them.